Michigan is another step closer to its online casino gaming and mobile sports betting launch.

 The MGCB has projected an early 2021 launch, noting it may take anywhere between four to six weeks for the licensing process to be completed for the state’s hopeful operators and platform providers.

 “The MGCB now can approve provisional licenses following the filing of the administrative rules for online gaming and sports betting on Dec.
 2 with the Office of the Great Seal,” said Richard S. Kalm, MGCB executive director.
 “The platform providers still must meet other regulatory requirements before online gaming and sports betting can launch in Michigan.
 The launch date will depend on how quickly they can fulfill the requirements.”

 Provisional licenses were issued to:

-The platform providers are still required to complete additional regulatory requirements before a statewide mobile gaming launch can happen.
+The platform providers are still required to complete additional regulatory requirements before a Michigan casino app launch can happen.
 These requirements include the independent testing of platforms and games, and the MGCB’s approval of their internal controls, in order to ensure gaming integrity.
 Each firm must also secure occupational licenses for certain employees.

 “The platform providers’ ability to meet the requirements of the laws and rules will determine which entities can be licensed for launch first,” Kalm said.

 The licensing process began in mid-May when the MGCB started accepting applications, communicating licensing requirements and reviewing internal controls and branding submissions from operators, platform providers running the gaming technology, suppliers and vendors.

 Certain operators and platform providers have already launched their applications in app stores before the state’s official launch.
 Michigan residents can download the apps and sign up, but bets cannot be placed until final approval is granted for the launch.